dotnet/csharplang/proposals/extended-property-patterns.md

 Note that this will include the null check when *T* is a nullable value type or a reference type.
 This null check means that the nested properties available will be the properties of *T0*, not of *T*.

 Repeated member paths are allowed.
-Under the hood, such member accesses are simplified to be evaluated once.
+The compilation of pattern matching can take advantage of common parts of patterns.